marian-vignau/admintool/README.md

 ## Modules:

-data\<user>.yml: all config stuff, it is separated from user to user
+`data/<user>.yml`: all config stuff, it is separated from user to user

 database: Manage the database

-drive: scans all drives and search about connected ones, UNC names, etc. Necessary to name storages
+drives: scans all drives and search about connected ones, UNC names, etc. Necessary to name storages

-scan: scans a directory
+scanner: scans a directory

+savescan: functions to persist scanned information to database

+stats: to manage stats from filesystem

+utils: miscelaneus stuff

+api: functions to model de api

 main: CLI front-end

-## Using it:
+## Intalling it:

 Activate virtualenv,
 ````